Minjuan06/indoorwifi-locationing/README.md

 Random Forest regression algorithm and KNN regression algorithm were deployed in predicting latitude and longitude values.
 In an earlier attempt, both variables were included in the training and the validation dataset.
 When examining the variable importance, both variables ranked as the most important variable when predicting the other.
 Given the context that this task is to predict latitude/longitude in neighboring buildings, each latitude value has only a relatively small range of longitude values.
 This may lead to the high importance score they appear to each other.
 Therefore, latitude and longitude values were taken out in predicting longitude and latitude.

+The system processing time: RF - on average between 30m to 1h and KNN took much shorter time.
+By releveling floor number, improved results in R-squared were achieved.

 #### 6.1 Random Forest - predicting longitude

 **Predicted vs. Actual Longitude Values - Random Forest Algorithm (BLD0, BLD1, BLD2)**